Understanding LLM Reasoning for Abstractive Summarization: Introduction

 Despite the surge of interest in reasoning, its application to summarization lacks systematic study.
 Prior work by \citet{adams2023sparse} found that stepwise reasoning can influence the balance between informativeness and readability in news summarization.
 Similarly, \citet{chang2023booookscore} utilized hierarchical reasoning for book-length texts, while \citet{zhang2023summit} demonstrated the utility of reflective revision and refinement.
 However, summarization differs fundamentally from logic puzzles, as it requires information compression rather than derivation.
 Consequently, several critical questions remain unanswered: \textbf{RQ1:} Does reasoning actually improve summarization performance compared to standard prompting? \textbf{RQ2:} When do reasoning strategies excel across different datasets and context? \textbf{RQ3:} How do different reasoning methods impact summarization results?

 To bridge this gap, we present the first large-scale, systematic evaluation of reasoning methods in LLM-based summarization.
 We establish a unified evaluation framework to assess eight representative strategies, categorized into three paradigms: \textit{Augmentation-based} methods, including Chain-of-Thought (CoT), Cited Summarization (Cite), Extract-to-Abstract (E2A), and Question-Answer Guided (QAG); \textit{Organization-based} methods, including Decomposition (Deco) and Plan-then-Write (Plan); and \textit{Reflective} methods, including Iterative Refine (IR) and Self-Consistency (SC).
-We propose and evaluate summarization-focused versions of Cite, QAG, Plan, and SC within a unified framework.
+We propose task-specific adaptations of Cite, QAG, Plan, and SC for abstractive summarization (via prompts and rubrics) and evaluate them within a unified framework.
 Furthermore, we benchmark these explicit reasoning methods against three leading Large Reasoning Models (LRMs)~\cite{openai2024openaio1card}: \textsc{o1}, \textsc{o3}, and \textsc{GPT-5}.

 To ensure robustness, our evaluation spans eight datasets covering diverse domains, lengths, and formats, including news, dialogue, social media, knowledge bases, scientific writing, narrative novels, and structured tables.
 We employ a comprehensive suite of metrics: reference-based quality (ROUGE~\cite{lin-2004-rouge}, BERTScore~\cite{zhang2019bertscore}), factual consistency (SummaC~\cite{laban-etal-2022-summac}, AlignScore~\cite{zha2023alignscore}), LLM-as-a-judge (G-Eval~\cite{liu2023geval}), and human evaluation.